raisaken/js/README.md

 - React creates a virtual DOM.
 When state changes in a component it firstly runs a "diffing" algorithm, which identifies what has changed in the virtual DOM.

 - The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
 This process is called reconciliation.

 # Unidirectional data flow or data binding

 - Unidirectional data flow describes a one-way data flow where the data can move in only one pathway when being transferred between different parts of the program.
 React, a Javascript library, uses unidirectional data flow.
 The data from the parent is known as props.

+# Event loop

+# Closure

 # Hydration